apache/inlong/inlong-sort/README.md

 - Iceberg
 - PostgreSQL
 - HDFS
-- TDSQL PostgreSQL
+- TDSQL Postgres
-- Oracle
-- Elasticsearch
-- Greenplum
-- MySQL
-- SQLServer

 ## Future Plans

+### More kinds of Extract Node

+Oracle, SqlServer, and etc.

 ### More kinds of Transform

 Time window aggregation, Content extraction, Type conversion, Time format conversion, and etc.

-### More kinds of Load Nodes
+### More kinds of Load Node

-DB2, and etc.
+Elasticsearch, and etc.